reymon359/how-to-live/advices/Continuous refactor/index.md

 > “I’ve found that refactoring helps me write fast software.
 It slows the software in the short term while I’m refactoring, but it makes the software easier to tune during optimization.
 I end up well ahead.” ― Martin Fowler

 ## Resources and credits

+Some great books about good practices in software development I read

 - The Pragmatic Programmer from Andy Hunt and Dave Thomas
 - The Clean Coder, and The Clean Architecture from Robert C. Martin